omkarcloud/botasaurus/botasaurus-desktop-tutorial.md

 #### Step 1: Create the Scraper Function

-In `src/scraper/src/scraper.ts`, paste the following code to create `stockPriceScraper` which will:
+In `src/scraper/src/scraper.ts`, replace all contents with the following code to create `stockPriceScraper` which will:

 1. Receive a `data` object and extract the "stock_symbol".
 2. Create a link for the Yahoo Finance URL based on the stock symbol.